NuGet/NuGet.Client/CONTRIBUTING.md

 # Setup

-After you clone this repository run build.ps1, you might have to run build.ps1 -CleanCache if the build doesn't work (because we sometimes update temporary packages in place).
+After you clone this repository run build.ps1, you might have to run build.ps1.

 Note that build.ps1 is the only process producing all nuget packages and artifacts, building from visual studio is good for development purposes, but is not enough at the moment.